cloud-benchmarks/cloud-benchmarks.github.io/about/submitting.md

 ```
 juju add-relation cassandra benchmark-gui
 ```
 At this point, you are ready to start benchmarking.
-You can read more about writing and running benchmarks in the [Benchmarks Author Guide].
+You can read more about writing and running benchmarks in the [Charm Authors Guide to Benchmarking](https://jujucharms.com/docs/stable/authors-charm-benchmarks).

 ```
 juju action do cassandra/0 stress operations=2000000